zatch10/ECE445/notebook/Chirag/README.md

 ## 2022-05-24: Field test final product
 We finally tested our final product outside.
 We tested it with a lighter to detect propane and then we walked around campus to test the mapping capability.
-We had test with the lighter multiple times to figure out the threshold we should use for detecting propane since the sensor was very noise and would randomly return very high concentrations.
-Video links are provided in our repository.
+We had to test with the lighter multiple times to figure out the threshold we should use for detecting propane since the sensor was very noisy and would randomly return very high concentrations.
+Video demos of these tests are provided in our repository.